Get our fastest internet for just $79.99/month. $100 Verizon gift card, plus, get an echo speaker and a ring camera on us

 Have you ever dealt with slow downloads, painful buffering and timed-out web pages?
 These issues often arise when too much bandwidth is shared among friends or family on a single router.
 Now add your rising cable bill onto that frustrating inconvenience, and you’re ready to pull your hair out.
 This is where Verizon Fios comes in.

 Verizon offers bundle packages for Internet, TV and phone service.
-A few include a $200 Visa prepaid card and Starz or Epix free for the first year.
-Prices vary from $79.99 a month to $124.99 a month before taxes, rates or fees.
+Mix & Match your Way to the perfect Fios Plan, combine three packages from $115.99 a month to $169.98 a month before taxes, rates or fees

 Verizon Fios provides a variety of tools to help you search for information and walk you through the process of ordering your service package or bundle.
 On top of a website support subscription and digital chat room, those who are not so technologically inclined can call Verizon to sign up or confirm the details.

 Got a problem with how your service is running?
 Verizon’s help pages are set up to aid customers in troubleshooting and getting in contact with the right support.
 Verizon also provides a virtual assistant and help forums on top of the usual chat rooms and phone options.
 A help number is also included in the kit that arrives when your router is first set up.